Jerome L. Johnson: Early life and career

 A Texas native, Johnson graduated from Texas A&M University in 1956; he would become the third A&M graduate to reach 4-star rank.
 He then entered the Naval Aviation Cadet Program and was commissioned and designated a Naval Aviator.
 He served on active duty for almost 38 years.
-His commands at sea included Attack Squadron Twenty-Seven (VA-27), the combat stores ship USS San Jose, the aircraft carrier USS Coral Sea, Carrier Group Four, the U.S. Second Fleet, and NATO's Striking Fleet Atlantic.
+His commands at sea included Attack Squadron Twenty-Seven (VA-27), the combat stores ship USS San Jose, the aircraft carrier USS Coral Sea, Carrier Group 4, the United States Second Fleet, and NATO's Striking Fleet Atlantic.

 Johnson is a graduate of the Naval Postgraduate School in Monterey, California, and the National Intelligence University in Washington, D.C.
 The latter later awarded him an honorary doctorate.

 His final assignment was as the Vice Chief of Naval Operations.
-Before his retirement from active service, he became the Navy's "Gray Eagle," the longest-serving Naval Aviator on active duty.
+Before his retirement from active service, he became the navy's "Gray Eagle," the longest-serving Naval Aviator on active duty.